Brad Gushue: Brier runners-up: 2006–07

-In 2007, Gushue replaced Mike Adam with Chris Schille as second.
-A month following their runner-up finish at the 2007 Tim Hortons Brier in Hamilton, Gushue announced that Jamie Korab, a longtime teammate, was also cut from the team.
+A month following their runner-up finish at the 2007 Tim Hortons Brier in Hamilton, Gushue announced that longtime teammate Jamie Korab was cut from the team.
 Despite a strong Brier appearance and season, Gushue said that the team seemed to lack a needed chemistry and that Korab's departure was a group decision.
-In 2008, David Noftall assumed the lead position, but this did not prove to be a winning combination.
+The decision was very controversial at the time, especially in Newfoundland, where Gushue was "vilified" online and on radio call-in shows.
+Korab was replaced by Andrew Gibson in their final event of the season, the 2007 Players' Championship.
+At the Players', the team did not make the playoffs, winning just 2 games.